tldr-pages/tldr/pages/common/trash-cli.md

 `trash-list`

-- Restore a specific file or directory by number from the displayed list from the current trashcan:
+- Restore a specific file or directory by a number from the displayed list from the current trashcan:

 `trash-restore`